imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/java/java_app.md

 # Java Application

-This is a quick start guide to show you how to integrate ImageKit in the Java application.
+This quick start guide shows you how to integrate ImageKit into the Java application.
 The code samples covered here are hosted on Github -  [https://github.com/imagekit-samples/quickstart/tree/master/java](https://github.com/imagekit-samples/quickstart/tree/master/java).

 This guide walks you through the following topics: